f4exb/sdrdaemon/README.md

-SDRDaemon
+SDRdaemon
 =========

-**SDRDaemon** can be used to send I/Q samples read from a SDR device over the network via UDP.
+**SDRdaemon** can be used to send I/Q samples read from a SDR device over the network via UDP.

 <h1>Introduction</h1>

-**SDRDaemon** is a basic software-defined radio receiver that just sends the I/Q samples over the network via UDP.
-It was developed on the base of SDRDaemon (also found in this Github repo: https://github.com/f4exb/SDRDaemon) and shares a lot of the code for the interface with the SDR hardware devices.
+**SDRdaemon** is a basic software-defined radio receiver that just sends the I/Q samples over the network via UDP.
+It was developed on the base of SDRdaemon (also found in this Github repo: https://github.com/f4exb/SDRdaemon) and shares a lot of the code for the interface with the SDR hardware devices.

 Hardware supported: